Ergodic Estimates of One-Step Numerical Approximations for Superlinear SODEs: Introduction

 Under appropriate conditions, Eq. \eqref{sde} admits a unique invariant measure $\pi$.
-While characterizing $\pi$ explicitly is generally infeasible, it is known only for specific cases, such as the gradient Langevin equation with additive noise or one-dimensional SODEs with multiplicative nondegenerate noise \cite{Kle05}.
-Therefore, constructing accurate numerical approximations of $\pi$ is a problem of significant interest.
-The study of long-time approximations for SODEs is a growing interest, with significant applications in scientific computing, statistics, machine learning, and generative AI.
-For instance, sampling in score-based diffusion models--a key technique in generative AI--fundamentally relies on long-time SODE approximations.
+Explicitly characterizing $\pi$ is generally infeasible and is known only for specific cases, such as the gradient Langevin equation with additive noise or one-dimensional SODEs with multiplicative nondegenerate noise \cite{LL25+}.
+Consequently, constructing accurate numerical approximations of $\pi$ is a problem of significant interest.
+The study of long-time approximations for SODEs is of growing importance, with substantial applications in scientific computing, statistics, machine learning, and generative AI.
+For instance, sampling in score-based diffusion models -- a key technique in generative AI -- fundamentally relies on long-time SODE approximations.

-The Euler--Maruyama (EM) scheme is effective for Lipschitz Eq. \eqref{sde} (see, e.g., \cite{FSX19, RT96}) or Markovian switching diffusion (see, e.g., \cite{Sha18}).
-However, for coefficients with superlinear growth, the EM scheme would blow up in $p$-th moment for all $p \ge 2$ \cite{HJK11}, precluding ergodicity.
-Consequently, several modified schemes have been developed to preserve ergodicity, including the backward Euler method (BEM) and stochastic theta method \cite{LMW23, LL25, MSH02}, and the modified Euler method (MEM)--including tamed Euler method (TEM) and projected Euler method (PEM) \cite{LWWZ25, LW24}; see also \cite{LMYY18} for Markovian switching diffusions.
+The Euler--Maruyama (EM) scheme is effective for Lipschitz coefficients (see, e.g., \cite{FSX19, RT96}) or Markovian switching diffusion (see, e.g., \cite{Sha18}).
+However, for coefficients with superlinear growth, the EM scheme would blow up in the $p$-th moment for all $p \ge 2$ \cite{HJK11}, which precludes ergodicity.
+As a result, several modified schemes have been developed to preserve ergodicity, including the backward Euler method (BEM) \cite{LMW23, MSH02, Tal02}, the stochastic theta method \cite{LL25}, and modified Euler methods (MEMs) such as the tamed Euler method (TEM) and projected Euler method (PEM) \cite{LWWZ25, LW24}; see also \cite{LMYY18} for Markovian switching diffusions.